sensu/sensu-docs/content/sensu-core/2.0/reference/filters.md

 ### Filter statement evaluation

-When more complex conditional logic is needed than direct filter statements comparison, Sensu filters provide support for statements evaluation using [govaluate](https://github.com/Knetic/govaluate/blob/master/MANUAL.md) expressions.
+When more complex conditional logic is needed than direct filter statement comparison, Sensu filters provide support for statements evaluation using [govaluate](https://github.com/Knetic/govaluate/blob/master/MANUAL.md) expressions.
 If the evaluated expression returns true,